rhine3/pink-berries/ami_setup.md

 password
 ```

-Now add your password to that file.
+Use your favorite text editor to add your password to the jupyter notebook config file.
+Then, move that file to whereever it ought to be. :P